Hope Saddle Accommodation house

 From the sale notice it is evident that Robert Edgar had only just made extensions to the house and set it up as an accommodation house, but had become sick, so put it up for sale.

-The oldest image I have of the new and extended cottage under Moorhouse ownership is in the family photograph collection.
-It dates to 1896-1897 (see first photo.
-It can be dated by those present.
+The oldest image I have of the new and extended cottage under Moorhouse ownership is in the family photograph collection - top photo.
+It dates to 1896-1897 and can be dated by those present.
 Alice Hamilton stands under the verandah with her youngest Moorhouse child Alice Moorhouse.
 Alice junior was born in 1886 and appears to be no older than 10 in this photo.
-The two-storey extension was built with a large guest lounge room downstairs and four small bedrooms with water jugs and bowls, upstairs sleeping 6-8.
+The two-storey extension was built with a large guest lounge room downstairs, four small bedrooms with water jugs and bowls upstairs sleeping 6-8 and another bedroom at the back of the down stairs section of the two storey wing.
 The rooms were also furnished with a chamber pot under the bed.
 The stairway was quite steep and narrow and led off what was the living room of the cottage.
-A small storeroom was under the stairs at the back of the two storey part of the house.
+A small storeroom was under the stairs at the back of the two-storey part of the house.
 Water was obtained from a spring and water chute behind the house.

 In the days when it was used regularly by coaches, a coachman’s bedroom existed in the ceiling space above the cottage part, accessed by a rung ladder and hatch from the old living room.
 The coachman was treated more as family than guest.